Apr 09, 2018

-As part of the Native American Nursing Learning Collaborative (NANLC) webinar series to improve health equity for Native Americans, this webinar will feature the work of Native American nurse leaders building a culture of health.
-Specifically, presenters will provide an overview of the history of Native American tribes and the effects of generational trauma, such as violence and homelessness, on health outcomes.
-They will discuss strategies and the importance of incorporating cultural values and beliefs in their work.
+As part of the Native American Nursing Learning Collaborative (NANLC) webinar series to improve health equity for Native Americans, this webinar featured the work of Native American nurse leaders building a culture of health.
+Specifically, presenters provided an overview of the history of Native American tribes and the effects of generational trauma, such as violence and homelessness, on health outcomes.
+They discussed strategies and the importance of incorporating cultural values and beliefs in their work.

 Presenters: Whitney Fear, RN, BSN (Oglala Sioux), nurse case manager and community outreach nurse for Homeless Health Services in Fargo, N.D.; Lisa Martin, PhD, RN (Lac Du Flambeau Band of Chippewa), president of the National Alaska Native American Indian Nurses Association (NANAINA); and Misty Wilkie, PhD, RN (Turtle Mountain Band of Chippewa), immediate past-president of NANAINA.

 - Identify how adverse childhood experiences and generational trauma relate to events of the past and present.

 - Discuss the effects of adverse childhood experience and generational trauma on health.

 - Discuss how incorporating Indigenous wisdom into nursing practice is beneficial to patients and a possible tactic for cultural revitalization.